lucashicks1/lambda-deco3801/README.md

 ## Build Instructions

-Generally for running this program however, you should first set up a camera so that it is viewing the whiteboard calendar.
+Generally for running this program, you should first set up a camera so that it is viewing the whiteboard calendar.
 Ensure the image taken and the calendar itself are as level as possible.
 Then run the [calibration script](./vision/README.md#setup-and-calibration).
 Next you will need multiple terminals as we will run many server based and constant up apps.